erebe/wstunnel/README.md

           The certificate will be automatically reloaded if it changes --tls-private-key <FILE_PATH>
-          [Optional] Use a custom tls key (.key) that the server will use instead of the default embedded one The certificate will be automatically reloaded if it changes -h, --help
+          [Optional] Use a custom tls key (.key) that the server will use instead of the default embedded one The private key will be automatically reloaded if it changes -h, --help
           Print help
 ```